mirzazeyrek/wordpress-multiple-insert/README.md

 # wp-multiple-insert
-a method for inserting multiple rows with in a safer and faster way
+a method for inserting multiple rows in a safer and faster way

 # usage example
 ```